SecondSonConsulting/Renew/README.md

 There are no valid combinations of command line options, only one option should be included at any time.
 **Renew should always be invoked as a currently logged in user, NOT as root.**
 ### --reset
-This argument will reset the user's deferral profile to all zeros
+This argument will reset the user's deferral profile to all zeros.
+### --version
+This argument will print the Renew and Dialog version and exit.
 ### --force-aggro
 This argument will force a SwiftDialog window with the "Aggressive Mode" options regardless of the current uptime or deferral options.
 Tip: Remember you can use the SecretQuitKey to dismiss this without having to restart during testing.